Transgender rights in the United States: Genocide

-Some US laws have been described, including by journalists Emily St. James and Saeed Jones and activist Chase Strangio, as fitting the United Nations definition of genocide, such as those banning proper transgender healthcare ("causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part"), and those mandating that trans children be taken away by the state ("forcibly transferring children of the group to another group").
+Some critics, including journalists Emily St. James and Saeed Jones and civil rights lawyer Chase Strangio, have described US laws as fitting the United Nations' definition of genocide, such as those laws which ban proper transgender healthcare ("causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part"), and those mandating that trans children be taken away by the state ("forcibly transferring children of the group to another group").